FatBee36/ColorCal/README.md

 custom color calibration

-issues : it resets after using night light
+issues : it resets after using night light or extra dim